Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Main results

 \end{thm} Condition 2 (strict positivity of all $\CM_s$) is unlikely a necessary condition for the decay of CMI, but it is convenient to state.
 We include coarse-graining in the statement as it is sometimes needed to ensure strict positivity of all $\CM_s$.
 For example, if the original Y-shaped CP map comes from tracing out a system much smaller than the bond dimension, then it may not be strictly positive.

-A similar bound for the coarse-graining length $\xi$ for iteration of a single channel was given by the quantum Wielant inequality~\cite{5550282}: for every primitive channel $\CN$ (with Kraus rank $p$ and Hilbert space dimension $D$), $\xi= {D^2(D^2-d+1)}$ iteration guarantees full-rank output.
+A similar bound for the coarse-graining length $\xi$ for iteration of a single channel was given by the quantum Wielant inequality~\cite{5550282}: for every primitive channel $\CN$ (with Kraus rank $p$ and Hilbert space dimension $D$), $\xi= {D^2(D^2-p+1)}$ iteration guarantees full-rank output.
 Our Condition 1 is a multi-channel generalization: it is a sufficient condition for all possible sequences of $\CM_{s_\ell}\circ \cdots \circ\CM_{s_2} \circ\CM_{s_1}$ generated by CP maps $\{\CM_{1}, \CM_{2}, \cdots\CM_{n}\}$ to become strictly positive for coarse graining length $ l\geq\xi:=D^2-p+1$.
 See Sec.~\ref{sec:proof measured} for the proof.

-Although strict positivity (Condition 2) is NP-hard to check in general~\cite{gaubert2014checking}, we prove that Condition 1 can be verified in a polynomial time (see Sec.~\ref{proof:algorithm} for the details). \begin{prop} Condition 1 can be checked in time polynomial in the bond dimension $D$ and the number of Kraus operators $p$. \end{prop} We numerically verified Condition 1 for Y-shaped channels generated by Haar-random Stinespting unitary (Fig.~\ref{fig:chain of Y-shaped}), and confirmed it seems true at least for computationally tractable bond dimensions~\footnote{Here is the repository of the jupyter code\cite{githubcode}.}.
+Although strict positivity (Condition 2) is NP-hard to check in general~\cite{gaubert2014checking}, we prove that Condition 1 can be verified in a polynomial time (see Sec.~\ref{proof:algorithm} for the details). \begin{prop} Condition 1 can be checked in time polynomial in the bond dimension $D$ and the number of Kraus operators $p$. \end{prop} We numerically verify Condition 1 (generating full algebra) for Y-shaped channels generated by Haar-random Stinespting unitary (Fig.~\ref{fig:chain of Y-shaped}, bottom).
+The unitaries are the same random sample $U(D^2)$, and we have checked for computationally tractable local Hilbert space dimensions $D\le 8.$~\footnote{\cite{githubcode} is the repository of the jupyter code.
+The code checks condition 1 for arbitary MPDO given the Kraus operators.}.
 Both conditions imply Eq.~\eqref{eq:aawdecayMI}, which further implies our original goal, Eq.~\eqref{decay_barCMI}.